Florida Saltwater Fishing Regulations 2022: What You Need to Know

 Yes, fishing in Florida requires a license.
-There are two different types of Florida fishing licenses: saltwater and freshwater.
+There are two different types of Florida fishing licenses: saltwater and freshwater fishing licenses.
 Residents of Florida may also acquire combination fishing and hunting licenses.

 Let's look at the distinctions between each kind of license.